Montgomery Public Schools

 The Montgomery Public Schools headquarters and Montgomery County Board of Education is located at 307 S. Decatur Street in Montgomery.

 Montgomery Public Schools is a school district headquartered in Montgomery, Alabama, United States.
-The current Superintendent of Montgomery Public Schools is Melvin Brown.
-The district serves the city of Montgomery and surrounding Montgomery County.
+The current Superintendent of Montgomery Public Schools is Zickeyous Byrd The district serves the city of Montgomery and surrounding Montgomery County.
 It is the third largest district in Alabama, with 31,743 students enrolled.
 The entire district is accredited by AdvancED and also has two International Baccalaureate programs: Macmillan International Academy (Elementary) and Johnnie Carr Middle School.

 The district serves most of Montgomery County, except for Pike Road (see Pike Road Schools) and, for PreKindergarten-Grade 8, Maxwell Air Force Base.
 For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities.
 In August 2019, of the children who were dependents of military families attached to Maxwell AFB who were enrolled in public schools, 32.43% attended Montgomery schools.